Dialpad vs Google Voice

 2011.
 GMail VoIP is available almost globally

-VoIP-service in GMail, which was earlier available only in the U.S. and Canada, has appeared in the user accounts in almost all countries of the world - in 38 languages.
-Here is the list of countries where Gmail Call Phone is NOT currently available: Argentina, China, Cuba, Egypt, Ghana, India, Iran , Jordan, Kenya, Mexico, Morocco, Myanmar, Nigeria, North Korea, Peru, Russian Federation, Saudi Arabia, Senegal, South Korea, Sudan, Syria, Thailand, United Arab Emirates, Viet Nam.
-With this global intervention, Google has lowered its VoIP rates, making them slightly cheaper than rates of its new main rival - Skype.
-For example, a call to France costs 8 cents (vs. 16.9 cents in Skype), to USA - 1 (vs. 1.9).
-As before GMail Call Phone requires quick browser plug-in installation - the same plug-in that is used for video calling in GMail.
+The VoIP service in GMail, previously available only in the U.S. and Canada, is now accessible to users in nearly all countries worldwide, supporting 38 different languages.
+However, there are a few countries where Gmail Call Phone is currently not available, including Argentina, China, Cuba, Egypt, Ghana, India, Iran, Jordan, Kenya, Mexico, Morocco, Myanmar, Nigeria, North Korea, Peru, Russian Federation, Saudi Arabia, Senegal, South Korea, Sudan, Syria, Thailand, United Arab Emirates, and Vietnam.
+With this global expansion, Google has also reduced its VoIP rates, making them slightly more affordable compared to its main competitor, Skype.
+For instance, a call to France costs 8 cents (compared to 16.9 cents in Skype), and a call to the USA costs 1 cent (compared to 1.9 cents in Skype).
+Similar to before, using GMail Call Phone requires a quick installation of a browser plug-in, which is the same plug-in used for video calling in GMail.

 2010.
 Google added 60 more services to Google Apps

-As promised, Google has added the consumer services (that were previously only available for individual users) to the Google Apps suite.
-Last week they added Google Voice (for US and Canada users only) and today - allowed to add any of 60 Google services.
-Account administrator can select which services to add and which - not.
-Moreover, the administrator can define which users or groups will have access to each service.
-For example, for marketing staff he can add Adwords (for advertising), Google Analytics (for monitoring site stats), Blogger and YouTube (for corporate blog and video blog), and for IT professionals - Google App Engine (for developing business applications).
-Also potentially useful for business may be Google Reader (as an enterprise RSS reader) and Picasa (for intranet galleries).
-The opportunity to add new services is also available in the free version of Google Apps.
+As part of their commitment, Google has now incorporated consumer services, which were previously limited to individual users, into the Google Apps suite.
+Recently, they introduced Google Voice (currently available for US and Canada users only), and today, they have expanded the offering to include a selection of 60 Google services.
+The account administrator has the flexibility to choose which services to include and which ones to exclude.
+Furthermore, the administrator has the authority to specify which users or groups will have access to each service.
+For instance, the marketing staff can be granted access to services like Adwords (for advertising purposes), Google Analytics (for monitoring site statistics), Blogger, and YouTube (for managing corporate blogs and video content).
+On the other hand, IT professionals may find Google App Engine useful for developing business applications.
+Other potentially valuable services for businesses include Google Reader (as an enterprise RSS reader) and Picasa (for creating intranet galleries).
+It's important to note that the option to add new services is also available in the free version of Google Apps.

 2010.
 GMail = Unified Communications client